 A drug screen is required for all students prior to beginning the first clinical practicum of the Graduate program.
-A non-negative finding could result in disciplinary action or dismissal from the program.
+A non-negative finding will result in dismissal from the program or a one-year probation from attending clinical placements per the Baylor General Counsel contract with sites.
 A repeat drug screen may be required depending upon facility requirements (internship) or just cause at the student's expense.
-Refer to this link for more information: Baylor University Drug and Alcohol Policy
+Refer to this link for more information: